muilpp/Tinder-java-web-version/README.md

 The purpose of this project is to **make Tinder and its users aware of the problem**, it was never my intention to help people violate the intimacy of other users, so use it at your own risk.

+#### Update (2016 / 08 / 23)
+Finally Tinder fixed the issue of the GPS location, now the response does not contain the coordinates of every match, instead they send back the distance in miles from you.

 #### Requirements
 - Java >= 7
 - Basic knowledge of REST services